The Building Project of the

-- We conduct yearly VBS (Vacation Bible School) activities for church and community youth during summer vacation at which there is always heavy community youth participation.
+- We conduct yearly Vacation Bible School (VBS) activities for church and community youth during summer vacation at which there is always heavy community youth participation.

-- Twice monthly we conduct AY (Adventist Youth) programs to which we particularly try to attract community youth.
+- Twice monthly we conduct Adventist Youth (AY) programs to which we particularly try to attract community youth.

 - We have free monthly community concerts with local Christian artists that we promote throughout the community.

 - We also rent our fellowship hall behind the church to organizations engaged in various community outreach programs.

 Waldorf is a diverse community and our church reflects that.
-Our pastor, Dr. Tim Crosby, is from the beautiful state of Tennessee and we have members from Jamaica, Guyana, Guam, the Philippines, Nigeria, and many other nations – and, of course, the U.S. Our Music Minister is from Brazil.
-We are blest with about 23 different nationalities represented and attendance averages 160 within our 120 seat church, so we're a bit tight.
+Our pastor, Dr. Tim Crosby, is from the beautiful state of Tennessee and we have members from Jamaica, Guyana, Guam, the Philippines, Nigeria, and many other nations – and, of course, the U.S. Our Music Minister is from Brazil!
+We are blest with about 23 different nationalities represented and attendance averages 160 within our 120 seat church, so it had been a bit tight.
 We also have a relatively high percentage of current duty or retired DoD families.
-We’ve moved to two services to try to accommodate everyone, but for special programs our deacons work dilligently to ensure that guests in addition to members as much as possible are accommodated though it can be very challenging.
-We also have many young families (about 90% of our attendees are in their 50’s or younger – most are younger), and don’t have space for the associated youth and children to meet in their various Sabbath School classes on Saturday mornings.
-The adults have a similar problem.
+We had to move to two services to try to accommodate everyone, but for special programs our deacons work dilligently to ensure that guests in addition to members as much as possible are accommodated though it can be very challenging.
+We also have many young families (about 90% of our attendees are in their 50’s or younger – most are younger), and didn't have space for the associated youth and children to meet in their various Sabbath School classes on Saturday mornings.
+The adults had a similar problem.
 Things have improved since we moved into our new sanctuary building in the spring of 2016, but we have much more to accomplish in the service of the Lord.